Boston Terrier

 The gentle nature of Boston Terriers gives them a mild temperament.
 At times, they may be clumsy, and other times they may be quiet.
 Although they are not very aggressive, sometimes they may behave a bit stubborn.

-If socialized from an early age, they will develop a very domesticated and well-mannered personality.
-Further, they are not very vocal, and they only bark when they feel something suspicious or curious.
+If socialized early, they will develop a very domesticated and well-mannered personality.
+Further, they are not very vocal and only bark when they feel suspicious or curious.

 Behavior with strangers